This post is dedicated to all of you who are still going out to eat at the Olive Garden. ;D

 - Add the 2 Tbsp of flour to the skillet.
 Stir and cook for about 2 minutes.
 It will coat the mushrooms and will begin to turn golden in color.
 Just make sure to keep stirring so that the flour does not burn.

-- Combine the chicken base and water to make a chicken broth.
-Add it to the skillet along with the white wine and thyme.
+- Add the chicken broth to the skillet along with the white wine and thyme.
 Whisk until no flour lumps remain.
 Let simmer until thickened (about 3-5 minutes).

 - While the sauce is simmering, get a large pot of water boiling for the pasta.
 Cook the pasta according to the directions on the box (boil for 5-7 minutes or until al dente then drain).